PERIOD PRODUCT NEEDS

 The Western Pennsylvania Diaper Bank, is honored to join the Alliance for Period Supplies and U by Kotex as an Allied Organization of The Alliance for Period Supplies, to help alleviate this need in Western Pennsylvania.
 We know that when these needs go unmet, it adds additional stress to families who are already struggling to provide what they need to.
 If we can help families provide diapers and period products for those in their families then the other resources can be redirected to something else, perhaps to food, transportation, or savings.
 All of which may help alleviate the pressure of poverty and increase the quality of life.

 How Can You Help #EndPeriodPoverty?

-Host a drive – Just like a diaper drive, you can host a period supply drive!
+Host a drive – You can host a period supply drive!
 Contact us at email@example.com for help getting started.

-Spread the word – Share the information about #periodproductneed across social media.
+Spread the word – Share the information about #periodproductneed across social media and with your loved ones.
 You can visit the Alliance for Period Supplies website for even more information.